arvimal/Python-Back-to-basics/README.md

 Out[38]: 'Hello'
 ```

 In the example above, `a` was defined both within the local scope and outer scope.
-But the function call errored out with an `UnboundLocalError` since the name was defined after the reference.
+But the function call errored out with an `UnboundLocalError` since the first lookup happens in the local scope, but it was defined after the reference.

 * Example 4: (Enforced access of outer scope, and overcoming `UnboundLocalError`)